What to expect at Cape Hillsborough

 The beach at Cape Hillsborough is stunning and definitely one of the best in Australia.

 During our stay, we did all the walks and learned a lot about Cape Hillsborough and its traditional owners.
 It is a great place to stay with your family for at least a week.

 The place gets busy during the school holidays, so make sure you book your spot early enough.

 What other attractions would we recommend close to Cape Hillsborough?

 There are plenty of other attractions and activities to explore in the region surrounding Cape Hillsborough.
 Here are our top recommendations:

 - Eungella National Park: Just a short drive from Cape Hillsborough, Eungella National Park is home to lush rainforests, beautiful waterfalls, and a diverse range of wildlife, including the elusive platypus.

 - Mackay: The city of Mackay is a great place to explore, with plenty of shops, cafes, and restaurants to visit.
 There are also several museums and galleries to check out, including the Mackay Regional Botanic Gardens.

-- Brampton Island: Located just off the coast of Cape Hillsborough, Brampton Island is a beautiful tropical island that offers snorkeling, diving, and other water activities.
+- Brampton Island: Located just off the coast of Cape Hillsborough, Brampton Island is a beautiful tropical island that offers snorkelling, diving, and other water activities.